Discovery of spin-phase dependent QPOs in the super-critical accretion regime from the X-ray pulsar RX J0440.9+4431: Supplementary statistical material

 \section{Supplementary statistical material}

 We define a Whittle likelihood \citep{whittle1951hypothesis, chatfield2013analysis} appropriate for averaged periodograms as introduced in \citet{barret2012}.
-We apply wide, uninformative priors as listed in Table \ref{tab:priors}.
-We parametrize all parameters that can vary over more than an order of magnitude or that require us to enforce positivity in terms of the logarithm of the parameter.
-Despite the requirement that the amplitude is positive, we note that $\mathcal{M}_1$ is a special case of $\mathcal{M}_2$ if the amplitude of the Lorentzian in the second component is zero.
-This will allow for a relatively straightforward model comparison, and thus we design $\mathcal{M}_2$ with that model comparison in mind, and a uniform prior on the amplitude itself rather than the logarithm.
+We applied wide, uninformative priors as listed in Table \ref{tab:priors}.
+We parameterized all parameters that can vary over more than an order of magnitude or that require us to enforce positivity in terms of the logarithm of the parameter.
+Despite the requirement that the amplitude be positive, we note that $\mathcal{M}_1$ is a special case of $\mathcal{M}_2$ if the amplitude of the Lorentzian in the second component is zero.
+This allows for a relatively straightforward model comparison, and thus we designed $\mathcal{M}_2$ with that model comparison in mind, and a uniform prior on the amplitude itself rather than the logarithm.

-We construct the model using the JAX \textit{python} library \citep{jax2018github}.
-We sample the posterior using Hamiltonian Monte Carlo, which uses first-order gradient information for efficient exploration of the parameter space, with the No U-Turn Sampler (NUTS; \citealt{homan2014,phan2019,lao2020}) extension as implemented in the Python package \textit{blackjax} \citep{blackjax2020github}.
+We constructed the model using the JAX \textit{python} library \citep{jax2018github}.
+We sampled the posterior using the Hamiltonian Monte Carlo method, which uses first-order gradient information for efficient exploration of the parameter space, with the No U-Turn Sampler (NUTS; \citealt{homan2014,phan2019,lao2020}) extension as implemented in the Python package \textit{blackjax} \citep{blackjax2020github}.
 In Figure \ref{fig:psd_comp}, we present the comparison between the two models.
-The second component will model a narrow feature at ${\sim}0.2\;\mathrm{Hz}$.
-We note that the posterior distribution for the amplitude, $A_{\mathrm{Lor}, 2} = 0.005_{-0.001}^{+0.002}$ assigns no probability to $A_{\mathrm{Lor}, 2} = 0$, which corresponds to the simpler model $\mathcal{M}_1$.
+The second component models a narrow feature at ${\sim}0.2\;\mathrm{Hz}$.
+We note that the posterior distribution for the amplitude, $A_{\mathrm{Lor}, 2} = 0.005_{-0.001}^{+0.002}$, assigns no probability to $A_{\mathrm{Lor}, 2} = 0$, which corresponds to the simpler model $\mathcal{M}_1$.